eBusiness-ss-25/reader-app/README.md

 The login and registration forms display validation messages in German.
 Each field is validated only after the user has entered a value so no error messages appear initially.

+## Major Features

+### User Management

+Users can create an account and sign in through dedicated registration and login forms.
+Validation logic checks each field and shows helpful German error messages so that users immediately know if something is wrong.
+After a successful login or registration the app forwards the user to the catalog.

+### Catalog

+The catalog page presents a personal overview followed by several book categories.
+A fixed navigation bar at the top stays visible while browsing and includes quick access to the search.
+Category and personal lists are loaded dynamically and a subtle loading indicator shows progress.

+### Search

+The search page lets readers look for books in three different ways.
+A free-text search box filters books by title.
+Age group buttons provide shortcuts for common reading ages.
+Theme world buttons show all available categories retrieved from the backend API.
+Search results are displayed as cards, each linking back to the catalog for easy exploration.

 ## Requirements

 - Node.js 18 or newer